 And to take us to the remote spots where we could use all that gear, we ordered ours with all-wheel drive (AWD), an awesome option for those of us whose preferred camping style is boondocking as far as possible off the beaten path.
 AWD has really helped on those remote two-tracks we drive back in the boonies.

-And in the wintertime up in Michigan, where we do a lot of winter camping, it has given us much more confidence.
+And in the wintertime up in Michigan, it has given us much more confidence.
 AWD applies torque to all four wheels.
 The advantage of quickly getting traction under slippery conditions gives us a lot of confidence to range far from developed campgrounds.
 Since AWD turns four wheels instead of just two, this means a much better grip.
-And when the road surface is frozen – such as when we’ve been on snow and ice –or made of loose sand – like we encounter on some forest trails – we’ve been able to accelerate better, with less or even no tire slippage.
+And when the road surface is frozen – such as when we’ve been on snow and ice –or made of loose sand – we’ve been able to accelerate better, with less or even no tire slippage.

 Another benefit that we’ve discovered under all conditions is that AWD seems to accelerate better than 2-wheel drive, something we noticed on our very first drive home from the dealer, as I pulled onto the freeway.